R-Neville/sparse/README.md

 # Sparse
-A command line parser for JavaScript.
+A command line argument parser for JavaScript.

 ## Usage